livedebug/livedebug/onivim-1633/README.md

 1.3.1 | Low | Unknown | Statemachine is receiving the incorrect data to operate on

-## Issue is within libvim, not vim
+## Issue is within libvim, not onivim2
 Test cases confirm, creating pull request to improve unit test coverage before diving into libvim.

 ## I and c have slightly different paths